csp256/HackyFactorioQualityCalculator/README.md

 # HackyFactorioQualityCalculator
-A half-assed attempt to model how quality, productivity, and recycler feedback loops interact in Factorio: Space Age
+A half-assed attempt to model how quality, productivity, and recycler feedback loops interact in Factorio: Space Age.

 ![alt text](https://github.com/csp256/HackyFactorioQualityCalculator/blob/main/example.gif)

-Does not account for branching dependency chains.
-Instead, it calculates the output distribution of quality along a single branch of the production chain.
-It has support for varying quality and productivity bonuses per quality level per stage of the production chain.
+This Python script calculates the output distribution of quality along a single branch of the production chain.
+It has support for varying quality and productivity bonuses per input rarity (quality level) for each stage of production.

-Adding productivity to a stage of the production chain does not automatically add the quality penalty caused by speed modules.
-Remember, garbage in, garbage out.

 It does not model speed, power, pollution, or anything like that.
-It also has no support for actual item recipes.

-But it can be useful to evaluate the best way to get a target rarity.
+It also has no support for actual item recipes: it assumes all other ingredients are trivially available.
+But it can be useful to evaluate the best way to get a target rarity of a specific item.

+Should you prioritize increasing your module rarity, or scale horizontally with more resource outposting?
+Where should your best modules go?
+How does productivity interact with recycler loops?
+Is it more efficient to set up a chain of moderate rarity interemediate items, or should you try to roll for high rarities from lower rarity inputs?
+Etc.